home-assistant/home-assistant.io/source/_posts/2021-08-04-home-energy-management.markdown

 ## Hardware

-Home Assistant is vendor agnostic and there is no vendor lock-in – you can use any hardware that you want.
+Home Assistant is vendor agnostic and there is no vendor lock-in.
+You can use any hardware that you want.
 We’ve already upgraded many of the [existing integrations for energy monitoring](/integrations/#energy) to work out of the box with energy management.

 Besides supporting existing integrations, we’ve also created two open-source hardware projects to help you get your energy data into Home Assistant.